CleanCut/rust_programming/README.md

-# Rust: A Crash Course
+# Rust Programming: A Crash Course

 Just watching the training will be entertaining and informative, but you will truly learn a lot more if you actually dig in and do some coding!
 This repository is for you hands-on-learners who are ready to roll.